-The beta testing of our GABRIEL Connection TechnologyTM has been progressing well and has now become part of our Secure Domain Name Initiative, or (SDNI), that was announced on April 13, 2010.
+We continue to rigorously beta test our GABRIEL Connection Technology TM , now part of our Secure Domain Name Initiative, or (SDNI), on various platforms including Windows PCs, Android phones and Tablets.
 We have been in active discussions with leading 4G/LTE companies (domain infrastructure providers, chipset manufacturers, service providers, and others) to participate in a design pilot for delivering to end-users and consumers of the Internet and mobile devices the needed and necessary security requirements for the next generation 4G/LTE wireless networks.
-The pilot will implement our patented Secure Domain Name and our GABRIEL Connection TechnologyTM.
+The pilot will implement our patented Secure Domain Name and our GABRIEL Connection Technology TM .

-We also intend to license our patent portfolio, technology and software including our secure domain name registry service to third parties like OEMs, domain infrastructure providers, communication service providers and system integrators.
-We believe that the market opportunity for our software and technology solution is large and expanding.
+We also intend to license our patent portfolio, technology and software, including our secure domain name registry service, to domain infrastructure providers, communication service providers as well as to system integrators.
+We believe that the market opportunity for our software and technology solutions is large and expanding as secure domain names are now an integral part of securing the next generation 4G/LTE wireless networks.
+All 4G mobile devices will require their own individual and unique secure domain name and become part of a secure domain name registry.